 Hyperthyroidism occurs when the thyroid gland, located in the neck, produces too much thyroid hormone, creating a serious metabolic imbalance and throwing off the regular rhythms and functions of the body.
 Symptoms include abnormal weight loss, rapid heart rate, sweating and nervousness.

 Hypothyroidism is the opposite of hyperthyroidism and occurs when the thyroid does not produce enough thyroid hormone.
 Symptoms include fatigue, constipation, dry skin, and depression.
 Just like hyperthyroidism, this is a serious metabolic disorder and can be particularly destructive in children where an underactive gland can slow development.

 Hypopituitarism occurs when the pituitary gland, located in the brain, releases little or no hormones.
-Common symptoms include abdominal pain, decreased appetite, fatigue, headache, infertility, low blood pressure and more.
+Common symptoms include abdominal pain, decreased appetite, fatigue, headache, low blood pressure and more.